-Back in December 2007 I printed four copies of a picture on various papers with the Canon S630 and hung them up a floor joist over my workbench, directly below a fluorescent shop light.
+Back in December 2007 I printed four copies of a picture on various papers with the Canon S630 and hung them on a floor joist over my workbench, directly below a fluorescent shop light.
 Having just hung those screwdrivers where the pictures used to be, it’s time to see what’s happened.

 The pictures, scanned on an HP C7670A (aka Scanjet 6300C) against the neutral gray of the ADF platen:

 The papers, clockwise from lower left: